Sukhoi Su-30: Belarus

 In February 2016, Russia and Belarus concluded a preliminary agreement regarding to the export of an undisclosed number of Su-30s to Belarus.
 On 20 June 2017, during the Le Bourget international air show, Belarus signed a contract to purchase 12 Su-30SMs under a deal worth US$600 million and were originally planned to be delivered in 2018.
 Western embargoes on components delayed delivery, with the first four aircraft arriving at Baranovichi Air Base in November 2019, with four more planned to arrive to 2020 with deliveries completed in 2021.
 8 additional Su-30s were scheduled to arrive in 2024.

 Russian invasion of Ukraine

 On 13 July 2024, a Russian Shahed drone entered Belarusian air space without authorization.
 A Belarusian Su-30 was sortied to intercept the drone.
 The drone eventually crashed in western Belarus, 60 miles west of Minsk.

 Mongolia

-The Mongolian Air Forces (MAF) have received a first Sukhoi Su-30SM "Flanker-H" multirole fighter aircraft from Russia on 31 March 2019.
+The Mongolian Air Forces (MAF) have received a first Sukhoi Su-30SM "Flanker-H" multirole fighter aircraft from Russia in March 2019.
 According Commander Mongolian Air Forces Colonel Enkhbayar said, the delivered aircraft are the remaining four Su-30SMs ordered under this first contract.
 Mongolian Air Forces a framework agreement signed its intention to buy 12 Su-30SMs from Russia.
 The total cost of the contract is $600 million.

 Potential operators

 Iran

 In February 2016, Iran's then Defense Minister Hossein Dehghan during his visit to Moscow announced that the country intends to buy an undisclosed number of Su-30SM fighters.
+In June 2026 multiple Russian sources reported that Iranian Air Force had finalized a deal to acquire 12 second-hand Su-30SM2 fighter jets from Russia, with deliveries beginning in mid-2027.